deuber/AvalancheMapper/README.md

 Demo
 ----

-I created a new free loading Web Service (sorry, it's slow loading) on **Render** that connects to this GitHub repository:
+I created a new free Web Service (sorry, it's slow loading) on **Render** that connects to this GitHub repository:

 https://avalanchemapper.onrender.com/